AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-jan-18.md

 * Get data from existing records.
 * Search records based on criteria you specify.
 * Perform a custom API call.

-For more information see [Azure Active Directory modules](../../../workfront-fusion/apps-and-their-modules/azure-ad-modules.md).

 ## Azure DevOps connector and modules now available